 While sitting down push your knees together forcibly.
 Pull them apart against the resistance of the water.
 Hold this for three seconds.
 This is a great way to relieve pain or tension in your thigh muscles.

 Lifting weights in the water will feel much easier due to the buoyancy.
 Use ankle weights to shape your thighs and calves or simply take in some light dumbbells or weights to the tub.
 Lift these out of the water, up to your shoulder, then back down into the water.

 Find a comfortable position in your tub, whether you’re standing up or sitting down.
-Tense your stomach muscles and hold it for three seconds.
+Tense your stomach muscles and hold them for three seconds.
 Relax and then repeat.

 Pump The Arms